 The aim of the JRC is to support the alignment of INSPIRE and High-Value Datasets in the context of the GrenData4All initiative.

-As technical coordinators of the INSPIRE infrastructure, the JRC needs to run the INSPIRE Monitoring and Reporting (MIWP 2021-2024), which will be integrated into the HVD reporting process in the near future.
+As technical coordinators of the INSPIRE infrastructure, the JRC runs the INSPIRE Monitoring and Reporting (as per the INSPIRE Maintenance and Implementation Work Programme 2021-2024 and its extension), which will be integrated into the HVD reporting process in the near future.
 The final aim is to support MSs’ metadata implementation to smooth this transition.

-The focus of the testing from JRC will be therefore focused on assuring that geospatial INSPIRE-compliant metadata keeps consistency and compliancy after the transformation to GeoDCAT-AP v3.
+The focus of the testing from JRC will be therefore focused on assuring that geospatial INSPIRE-compliant metadata keeps consistency and compliancy with the legal framework after the transformation to GeoDCAT-AP v3.

 For this purpose, a selected set of INSPIRE-compliant metadata records from the INSPIRE Geoportal (https://inspire-geoportal.ec.europa.eu) will be used.
-In order to asure the representativeness of the metadata sample, a mix of metadata implementations making use of the traditional data-service-linking and the data-service-linking simplification approach, coming from a variety of sources (e.g. different endpoints / countries, and thematic domains), will be chosen.
+To ensure the representativeness of the metadata sample, a mix of metadata implementations making use of the traditional data-service-linking and the data-service-linking simplification approach, coming from a variety of sources (e.g. different endpoints / countries, and thematic domains), will be chosen.

 Preliminary work and experience